KristoferMar/Vue-Guide/README.md

 events are well used in vue and they have some default implementation posibilities. $event is the reserved variable name for an event.
 We can trigger event functions directly in the html like v-on:mousemove.stop <br>

 We aso have key modifiers they looke like v-on:keyup.enter.space="something", which will trigger if you press space or enter <br>

+### Vue Lifecycle hooks
+All lifecycle hooks are registered directly in the root of the vue constroctor and not inside the method property.

+- beforeCreate: function() --> Code is executed before everything else. <br>

+- created: function() --> Code is executed after the component has finished it's creation <br>

+- beforeMount: function() --> Executed after it's created but before it's mounted to the DOM <br>

+- mounted: function() --> Created, mounted and visible in the browser <br>

+- beforeUpdate: function() --> Executed on data change and before the change is finished and dispalyer <br>

+- updated: function() --> Executed right after the DOM has updated <br>

+- beforeDestroy: function() --> Executed before an instance is destroyed / removed <br>

+- destroyed: function() --> When component is destroyed (good for cleanup) <br>